moth-quantum/quantum-audio/README.md

 ## Quantum Audio
-quantumaudio is a python package for building Quantum Representations of Digital Audio using Qiskit Circuits.
+<i>quantumaudio is a python package for building Quantum Representations of Digital Audio using qiskit circuits.</i>